bluss/galil-seiferas/README.rst

 Benchmarks
 ----------

+Here are some comparisons as a plain byte string searcher.
+This isn't the use case for this algorithm, its use case is for nonorderable alphabets.
+But we use this to have wide comparisons.
+Keep in mind that the byte string search is characterized by its very cheap comparison operation.

-It's not fast — two way is a whole lot better.
+It's not fast — two way is a whole lot better, if you can use it.
 But we have one baseline, and that's the "naive" brute force search which is quadratic in the size of the input, in the worst case.

 The repo https://github.com/bluss/scratchspace collects some string matching benchmarks, and a lot of them are “pathologies” or cases that were known to be bad for some